JauntyJJS/jaunty-blogdown/content/_index.md

 ---
 title: "Jeremy Selva"
-subtitle: "Research Assistant in Singapore Lipidomics Incubator"
+subtitle: "Research Officer in National Heart Centre Singapore"
 description: "This is my personal website where I keep my notes on things that I have learnt.
 Hope that it will be useful to you as well."
 date: 2019-02-18T12:27:33-06:00
 images: